 When a user logs in, CAS sets a cookie that provides a reference to the CAS SSO session.
 The cookie is scoped to the CAS hostname and application path.
 As a result, the corresponding SSO session is limited to the user agent and CAS.
 It is not shared across multiple user agents (e.g., between Firefox and Chrome).

 For CAS services configured to require multifactor authentication (MFA), CAS records which factor(s) have already been used to authenticate in the SSO session and if necessary, forces the user to authenticate with an additional factor to step up to MFA.
 A subsequent attempt to access an MFA-protected service with the same active SSO session will not require either username and password or MFA authentication.

-When the user logs out, the application should redirect the user agent to the CAS logout URI.
+When a user logs out of an application, it is often appropriate to redirect the user agent to the CAS logout URL.
 This will unset the CAS SSO session cookie and force the user to enter a UNI and password before issuing any more service tickets to the browser.

 Affiliations are tags or attributes in the University’s LDAP directory that convey role, group or privilege information.
+CAS can release selected affiliation values to an application, along with other user attributes.
 Affiliations can help an application make authorization decisions.
 However, the information can be quite detailed, and identifying a set of affiliations that will satisfy a specific request can take some effort.
 If your service request includes affiliations, please leave time to discuss and verify the selection of affiliations with the Identity and Access Management group.

-A request for release of affiliations may also require approval from the data owner(s) of the affiliation information:
+A request for release of affiliations may also require approval from the data owner(s):